 I’m all about the long game.
 While I don’t have sponsors, I do have a way for listeners who have gotten value out of the podcast to support what I do.
 I created the Community.
 The Community is, at its core, discussion forums where we go deeper on the topics discussed in the podcast.
 It’s for freelancers and entrepreneurs serious about growing their business.

 We stream the podcast live to members, and engage in real time chat that influences the direction of the show and also provides a way to engage with like-minded individuals throughout the week.
-We have monthly hangouts, and I even produce a weekly video show called Recharge every Saturday where I share tangible insights, edited for relaxed, weekend consumption.

 To further drive my brand’s focus on providing value, I don’t accept donations.
 I don’t want to ask for handouts, I want to provide value.
 Instead of soliciting donations, I provide even greater value through The Community.
 The only time I accept money is when I’m providing tangible value in return.
 Could I get away without doing it that way?
 Would people still give me money if I accepted donations?
 Of course.
 Could I instead use sponsorships?
 Sure, but by not doing it that way and taking an alternative approach, it underscores the focus of my brand.